+It is the student's responsibility to plan and secure rotations for their OMS IV schedule.
 Students will need to prepare for OMS IV rotations no later than December of OMS III.
+Students will be required to submit an OMS IV Draft Schedule to the Office of Clinical Education for review.
 Preparation involves enrolling in Visiting Student Learning Opportunities (VSLO) and contacting programs where they may be interested in residency training.
-Many sub-internships and electives are not posted in VSLO.
+Many Sub-Is and electives are not posted in VSLO.

 Students will need to reach out to individual programs in which they may have an interest and only in states where we are currently authorized to operate.
 Outside of the VSLO program, individual affiliation agreements may be necessary.
 As these agreements take time to complete, every effort should be made to alert the Clerkship Coordinators at least two months in advance.
-To receive credit for away rotations and maintain professional liability coverage, it is mandatory that students receive advance approval from the Office of Clinical Education.
+To receive credit for away rotations and maintain professional liability coverage, students must receive advance approval from the Office of Clinical Education.